Do I Need Victron?

 The stakes are just fundamentally different.

 Yes, having your electrical fail while camping is annoying.
 But it's not dangerous.
-And the reality is that budget electrical components from companies like Vevor or generic Chinese manufacturers fail at roughly the same rate as Victron - which is to say, pretty rarely if installed correctly.
+And the reality is that budget electrical components from companies like Vevor work well for van builds — failures are rare across all brands when components are installed correctly.

 The Real Price Difference